-In August 2015, with the assistance of Compensia, the compensation committee reviewed and updated its compensation peer group.
+In October 2018, our compensation committee reviewed and updated the compensation peer group.
 In revising the compensation peer group, the following criteria were observed in identifying comparable companies:

-- similar industry biotechnology or pharmaceuticals; - · FDA phase of lead product candidate Phase III (preferred) or newly commercial; - similar revenue size ~2.0x our last four fiscal quarter revenue of approximately \$136 million; - similar market capitalization ~0.3x to ~3.0x our market capitalization of approximately \$1.3 billion; - headcount ~1/3 to 3.0x our 2014 headcount of approximately 350; and - therapeutic area companies with an anemia, lung/liver, or oncology product focus.
+- similar industry biotechnology or pharmaceuticals; - FDA phase of lead product candidate Phase III (preferred) or commercial; - similar revenue size less than ~3.0x estimated 2019 revenue (under \$730 million); - similar market capitalization 1/3~3.0x our market capitalization (\$1.7 billion to 15.8 billion); - headcount $\sim 1/3$ to 3.0x our headcount (140 to 1,270 employees); - therapeutic area companies with a hematology or oncology product focus; and - substantial ongoing clinical research activities.

-After consultation with its compensation consultant, the compensation committee approved the following compensation peer group for use during the remainder of 2015:
+Following the consultation with Compensia, our compensation committee approved the following compensation peer group for use during the remainder of 2018: